 - Visiting the John F. Kennedy Library in Boston, MA

-- Awarded a Diplomacy Lab Project from the U.S. State Department.
+- Receiving a Diplomacy Lab Project from the U.S. State Department.

 The National Scholars Conference is an annual meeting of the nation’s leading academics in presidential leadership that provides a platform for dialogue and collaboration.
 The inclusion of these scholars in the Fielding Center offers an opportunity for a network of nationally recognized scholars to serve as mentors for Gettysburg College students studying the American presidency and public policy.